Dinushi/Senate-Bus-Problem/README.md

 2. To run the programme :
 	java Main

-3.To exist from the programme :
+3. To exist from the programme :
 	Press any key